-Q. LED bulbs are expensive, why should I buy them?
+Q. LED bulbs are more expensive, why should I buy them?

 A. It is important to consider the total cost of ownership when making a purchasing decision regarding LED bulbs, lamps or tubes.
 As we all know, incandescent bulbs (phasing out by European Commission) and halogen bulbs have poor lifetimes.
 They blow at the wrong times, often creating in-rush currents that cause other lamps on the circuit to blow.
 Replacement can take considerable time and effort, if they are located in difficult to reach places.
-LED bulbs can last up to 45,000 hours (well over 10 years in many cases) meaning you dont have to buy or install replacements, and they consume up to 90% less energy (equals 90% less CO2 emissions).
-Philips offer a GU10 LED lamp that is a direct replacement for a 50W halogen, but it only consumes 5.5W - so every hour its switched on, you save 44.5W with no compromise on light quality.
+LED bulbs can last up to 50,000 hours (well over 10 years in many cases) meaning you dont have to buy or install replacements, and they consume up to 90% less energy (equals 90% less CO2 emissions).
+Many 50W halogen equivalent GU10 LED lamps consume just 5 to 6 watts - so for every hour its switched on, you save 44 to 45W with no compromise on light quality.
 Factor in light usage, and increasing electricity prices, and you can soon see that LED bulbs pay for themselves very quickly, and continue to deliver savings for many years afterwards.

 Q. What is the payback time on an LED bulb investment?

 A. The answer depends on light utilisation.
 For business such as hotels or shops where the lights may be on for over 16 hours a day, the payback is very quick (often a matter of months) due to savings in electricity cost.
-For homes and smaller businesses where the lights are on less of the time, the payback may be slightly longer, but will usually be less than 2 years.
+For homes and smaller businesses where the lights are on less of the time, the payback may be slightly longer, but will usually be 1 to 2 years.
 Of course, the less the LED bulb is used, the longer it lasts.
 Indeed the Carbon Trust sees LED lighting as one of the best energy saving retrofit measures you can take in terms of payback time.
 Consider a house that contains 100 x 50W halogen lamps.
 If these were replaced with 100 x 5.5W LED lamps, and used 4,000hrs a year, the payback time would be just 10 months with annual savings of £1,428 with total lifetime savings of almost £9,000.
-Lease-to-own options are available from Novel Energy Lighting, to cover large retrofit projects.
-In these cases the energy cost savings are guaranteed to pay the lease fees.
+Finance options are available from Novel Energy Lighting, to cover large retrofit projects.
+In these cases the energy cost savings are guaranteed to cover the loan repayments.

 Q. I’ve tried replacement LEDs before and I wasn’t impressed.

 A. We hear this a lot.
-Due to the changing nature of the lighting market (phasing out incandscent bulbs, and ascendancy of LED), we are seeing the market being flooded with cheap import LEDs from places like China (sometimes even illegally branded as Philips, GE, Osram etc.).
+Due to the changing nature of the lighting market (phasing out incandscent bulbs, and ascendancy of LED), we are seeing the market being flooded with cheap import LEDs from places like China.
 These LEDs are often advertised as having 50,000+ hour lifetimes and equivalent light quality.
 Unfortunately you get what you pay for, and many cheap LEDs will fail quickly or have poor light quality.
 This is precisely why Novel Energy Lighting ONLY sells top quality, market leading, trusted brand LEDs like those from Philips and Megaman.
 Philips has invested over £4BN in LED lighting, which shows in the quality of the LED lamps and fittings range.
-Light quality is truly equivalent, energy savings are confirmed, and each sale is backed up by a 3 year manufacturers warranty.
+Light quality is truly equivalent, energy savings are confirmed, and each sale is backed up by a 3-5 year manufacturer warranty.